 90 days, falsifiable

 Week 0 through Day 90.
 What we will prove.
 What counts as success.
 What counts as failure.
-Named, not hedged, because a CTO with falsifiable terms is different from any other AI builder.
+Named, not hedged, because an agent team with falsifiable terms is different from any other AI builder.

 How it runs